ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/jason3e7/CVE-2019-11510](https://github.com/jason3e7/CVE-2019-11510) :  ![starts](https://img.shields.io/github/stars/jason3e7/CVE-2019-11510.svg) ![forks](https://img.shields.io/github/forks/jason3e7/CVE-2019-11510.svg)

 ## CVE-2019-11477
- Jonathan Looney discovered that the TCP_SKB_CB(skb)-&gt;tcp_gso_segs value was subject to an integer overflow in the Linux kernel when handling TCP Selective Acknowledgments (SACKs).
+ Jonathan Looney discovered that the TCP_SKB_CB(skb)-tcp_gso_segs value was subject to an integer overflow in the Linux kernel when handling TCP Selective Acknowledgments (SACKs).
 A remote attacker could use this to cause a denial of service.
 This has been fixed in stable kernel releases 4.4.182, 4.9.182, 4.14.127, 4.19.52, 5.1.11, and is fixed in commit 3b4929f65b0d8249f19a50245cd88ed1a2f78cff.

 - [https://github.com/sasqwatch/cve-2019-11477-poc](https://github.com/sasqwatch/cve-2019-11477-poc) :  ![starts](https://img.shields.io/github/stars/sasqwatch/cve-2019-11477-poc.svg) ![forks](https://img.shields.io/github/forks/sasqwatch/cve-2019-11477-poc.svg)

 ## CVE-2019-11447
  An issue was discovered in CutePHP CuteNews 2.1.2.
-An attacker can infiltrate the server through the avatar upload process in the profile area via the avatar_file field to index.php?mod=main&amp;opt=personal.
+An attacker can infiltrate the server through the avatar upload process in the profile area via the avatar_file field to index.php?mod=main&opt=personal.
 There is no effective control of $imgsize in /core/modules/dashboard.php.
 The header content of a file can be changed and the control can be bypassed for code execution.
 (An attacker can use the GIF header for this.)